ichsanulamal/ATC_notes/Gen AI/Gen AI for Delivery Practitioners - Level 2/DP07 - Github Co-Pilot/index.md

 By following these guidelines, developers can effectively leverage GitHub Copilot to enhance their coding experience and productivity.

-# Getting Started with GitHub Copilot
+# Into to GitHub Copilot

 ## Setting Up GitHub Copilot
 1. **Choose an IDE:** GitHub Copilot works with various Integrated Development Environments (IDEs) such as Visual Studio Code, IntelliJ, and Eclipse.